dbojan/free-iptv-balkan-plus/README.md

 -vlc

 -[mpv](https://play.google.com/store/apps/details?id=is.xyz.mpv)
--see above for how to add shortcut
--While viewing content, click on screen once, then click and hold on  |< or >| at the bottom, -to show playlist, or click once on |< or >| to go back/forward on list.
+-save balkan-plus.m3u to use local version, or see below how to user remote fresh version -While viewing content, click on screen once, then click and hold on  |< or >| at the bottom, -to show playlist, or click once on |< or >| to go back/forward on list.